londonkasper/TouchingNanoDemo/README.md

-# TouchingNanoDemo
+# Touching Nano Demo
-VR Demo for Touching Nano
+This repository contains the code for my Touching Nano VR demonstration.